 1. Select CAD> Points> Input Point to open the New CAD Point dialog.
-See "Input Point" on page 969 of the Reference Manual.
+See "Input Point" on page 987 of the Reference Manual.

 - 2. Select Absolute Location and define the point's position at (0,0) and click OK.
 This is the current point that serves as the Start Point for the first line of the plot plan.
-See "Point Tools" on page 969 of the Reference Manual. - 3.
+See "Point Tools" on page 987 of the Reference Manual. - 3.
 Select CAD> Lines> North Pointer , then click and drag to create a North Pointer.
-For more information on this tool, see "North Pointer" on page 975 of the Reference Manual. - 4.
+For more information on this tool, see "North Pointer" on page 993 of the Reference Manual. - 4.
 Select CAD> Lines> Input Line to open the New CAD Line dialog.
-Notice that the Start Point is at (0,0): the location of the current point.
-See "Input Line" on page 973 of the Reference Manual. - Click Num Style and in the Number Style/Angle Style dialog, select Decimal Feet for the Number Style and Quadrant Bearing for the Angle Style.
-See "Number Style/Angle Style Dialog" on page 112 of the Reference Manual. - 6.
-Click OK to return to the New CAD Line dialog

-- Select Relative to Start Point and check Polar. - 8.
+Notice that the Start Point is at (0,0): the location of the Current CAD Point.
+See "Input Line" on page 991 of the Reference Manual. - 5.
+Click the Num Style button and in the Number Style/Angle Style dialog: - Select Decimal Feet for the Number Style; - Select Quadrant Bearing for the Angle Style.
+See "Number Style/Angle Style Dialog" on page 113 of the Reference Manual. - 6.
+Click OK to return to the New CAD Line dialog - 7.
+Select Relative to Start Point and check the box beside Polar. - 8.
 Enter the length of the first side of your property boundary's legal description in the Distance field, and the angle of that line in the Angle field.
+To enter an angle using Quadrant Bearings, type: - The primary direction (N or S), followed by a space; then, - The angle in degrees, minutes, and seconds with a space after each value; then,